Abdil Qaiyyim Mutalib

-Abdil Qaiyyim bin Abdul Mutalib (born 14 May 1989) is a Singaporean professional footballer who plays as a centre-back for Singapore Premier League club Balestier Khalsa.
+Abdil Qaiyyim bin Abdul Mutalib (born 14 May 1989) is a Singaporean professional footballer who plays either as a centre-back or left-back for Singapore Premier League club Young Lions.

 Youth career

 Abdil signed for local S.League side Warriors FC's youth team at the age of 15 in 2004, until he left to join the Young Lions in 2007.

 Club career

 Young Lions

 In 2007, Abdil moved from Warriors FC to join S.League club, Young Lions on a professional contract.
 He had to wait until 3 August 2009, when he made his debut appearance for the club in a league fixture against the Super Reds.
 The match ended in a 1–1 draw.

 Home United

 Abdil joined S.League side Home United for the 2011 S.League season, making a total of 14 competitive appearances in his stint at the club.

 LionsXII

 On 14 April 2012, Robin Chitrakar, coach of the Young Lions at that time, confirmed the departure of Abdil from the club to join the LionsXII in the 2012 Malaysia Super League.
 Abdil however, only managed to make a total of 5 competitive appearances for the team in the entirety of his stint.